NSO-developer/nso-gitbook/development/concepts/using-cdb.md

 ```
 {% endcode %}

 The `run()` method comes from the standard Java API Runnable interface and is executed when the application component thread is started.
 For this subscriber (see example below (Plain CDB Subscriber)) a loop over the `CdbSubscription.read()` method drives the subscription.
-This call will be blocked until data has changed for some of the subscription points that were registered, and the IDs for these subscription points will then be returned.
+This call will block until data has changed for some of the subscription points that were registered, and the IDs for these subscription points will then be returned.
 In our example, since we only have one subscription point, we know that this is the one stored as `subId`.
 This subscriber chooses to find the changes by calling the `CdbSubscription.diffIterate()` method.
 Important is to acknowledge the subscription by calling `CdbSubscription.sync()` or else this subscription will block the ongoing transaction.

 {% code title="Example: Plain CDB Subscriber" %}
 ```